-If it is a directory, lnks presents a usage message and exits.
+If the first argument is a directory, lnks displays a usage message and exits.
 If it is not a directory, lnks saves the value of \$1 in the file variable because later in the script set resets the command line arguments.
-If the value of \$1 is not saved before the set command is issued, its value is lost.
+If the value of \$1 is not saved before the set command is issued, its value will be lost.

-The next section of lnks is an if...then...elif statement:
+Test the arguments The next section of lnks is an if...then...elif statement: